 Anti-Racism work is challenging.
 It is uncomfortable, and emotionally and physically exhausting.
-For people who experience racism it is even more harrowing; there is little opportunity to ‘take a break’ when one is living and experiencing racism in their daily lives.
+For people who experience racism it is even more harrowing; there is little opportunity to ‘take a break’ when one is living and experiencing racism and systemic racial inequity in their daily lives.
 They are always doing the work; by trying to dismantle racist structures or trying to stay resilient through painful racist occurrences.

 These resources are focused on providing inspiration on empowerment, resilience and support.
 For Black, Asian and Minority Ethnic staff in particular, it will provide guidance on resilience, support and navigating higher education as a person of colour.